-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the year ended December 31, 2018 and 2017
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the three months ended March 31, 2019 and 2018 (Unaudited)

 (q) Financial assets (continued):

 Measurement of ECLs

 ECLs are a probability-weighted estimate of credit losses.
 Credit losses are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the entity in accordance with the contract and the cash flows that the Company expects to receive).
 ECLs are discounted at the effective interest rate of the financial asset.